 Face the Truth

-Can you imagine instead of giving up or walking away from yourself you were gathering awesome collection of your own exciting stories?
+Can you imagine instead of giving up or walking away from yourself you were gathering an awesome collection of your own exciting stories?
 Stories dedicated to your success?
 Instead of spinning stories and the tricks you might want to play on yourself, go straight to our essential truth.

 Who are you when you tell the truth to yourself?

 Who are you when you are kind to that person?

 Who are you when you allow your heart to speak?

 Who are you when you listen to your body?

 We share like minds on this journey, we all voluntarily signed up and now as much as it is visible or in subtle ways we are connected being here, you show up here is a creation of something we all want to be a part of.

 Conceivably, there might be an inner rebel as well.
 I recognize in myself and wonder if after all the regimented discipline and diligence that there is a part of me that wants to break out and enjoy the chaotic universe if only momentarily, and this is the drive behind the rebellion.

 Somehow your mind, your body and your beauty had to be inspired through passion, anger, or both?
 What if the promise we have to make a better life means being compassionate with yourself on any given day?